- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Oral exam

 The dentist will have a look at which teeth are still present in your mouth.
 Minor issues like cavities might have to be resolved.
-He or she will also have a look at the state of your gums.
+They will also have a look at the state of your gums.
 If they are receded, inflamed, or infected, you may need SRP.

 At this stage, you will be informed whether any procedures need to be done before a denture is fitted.
 If some teeth need to be extracted or treated, an appointment will be set up.